ethereum/remix-project/docs/tutorial_geth-remix.md

-Debugging a Dapp using Remix - Mist - Geth
+Debugging a Dapp using Remix & Geth
 ==========================================

 The ultimate goal of this tutorial is to debug transactions that have